aakashsh1999/aakashsh1999/README.md

 ## 🧐 About

-<h3 align="center">A passionate Front End Developer.
+<h3 align="center">A passionate Full-Stack Developer.
 Love to build Mobile and Web Applications with latest tech available😄
 </h3>

 <br>